willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-##### POST /teams/{teamsId}/read
+##### POST /teams/{teamid}/read

 This endpoint handles requests from Shifts to fetch eligible time-off reasons or eligible shifts for swap requests for a user.

 > [!NOTE]
 > As of October 2024, this endpoint is supported only in the beta version of the Microsoft Graph API.
-You must also specify `eligibilityFilteringEnabledEntities` values when you [register the workforce integration](#register-the-workforce-integration).
+You must also specify values for the **eligibilityFilteringEnabledEntities** property when you [register the workforce integration](#register-the-workforce-integration).

 **Return response code**<br>
 Any response from the integration, including an error, must have an HTTP response code `200 OK`.
-The response body must have the status and error message that reflects the appropriate sub call error state.
+The response body must include the status and error message that reflects the appropriate sub call error state.
 Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Microsoft Graph).

 ###### Example: TimeOffReason

+**Request**

 The following example shows a request from Shifts that asks which time off reasons a user (user ID aa162a04-bec6-4b81-ba99-96caa7b2b24d) is eligible for.
 This request was triggered when the user requests time off in Shifts.

-**Request**

 ```http
  {